rlucas7/rlucas7.github.io/_posts/2025-07-17-block-kaczmarz-papers-notes.md

 The momentum method is used broadly and it's often difficult to justify the physics intuition in a particular application, the Chebyshev argument liberates us from this requirement.

-This also seems to be related to a matrix inequality known as Meany's inequality.
+This also seems to be related to a matrix inequality known as
+<a href="https://epubs.siam.org/doi/abs/10.1137/0706011?journalCode=sjnaam" aria-label="Click to visit the SIAM landing page for the Meany inequality paper abstract.
+The paper is paywalled by SIAM.">Meany's inequality</a>.

 The importance of finding well conditioned blocks is also illustrated in the proof.
 Well conditioned blocks correspond to the 'good' pavings, e.g. partitions of the rows into subsets where each submatrix has roughly equal largest eigenvalue.